maayanbuzaglo/PacmanGame/README.md

 A class that represents a pixel in the game.

 ## Pacman:
-A class that represents a "robot" with a location, orientation and ability to move (at a defined speed). it has the option to read a csv file of pacmans (it helps the same function on Game class).
+A class that represents a "robot" with a location, orientation and ability to move (at a defined speed).
+It has the option to read a csv file of pacmans (it helps the same function on Game class).
-	Point3D location;

 ## Fruit:
 A department that represents a "target" in a known geographic location (without movement).
+It has the option to read a csv file of fruits (it helps the same function on Game class).

 ## Game:
 A class that includes a collection of fruit and a collection of robots, the class has the ability to build from a csv file, and save its information to such a file.

+## Line:
+A class that represents a line between 2 points.

 ## Path:
 A class that represents a track consisting of a collection of points.